 If your company has a blog, it’s important to not just regurgitate what’s already on your blog on social media.
 You’ll need to post other relevant information from other reputable sources.

-- When sharing your company’s blog posts on Twitter, your Facebook page or Google+ account, make sure to use the correct language and tools.
+- When sharing your company’s blog posts on Twitter, your Facebook page, or your Google+ account, make sure to use the correct language and tools.

 - It’s okay to share the same content on all your social media platforms, but the way you present it should differ.